 The answer is Alitu, a tool that can literally build the episodes for you.
 It is an extremely simple tool to use, just record your audio into it and it will take care of the rest, including processing, editing, and publishing.

-How to Add Music to your Podcast
+How to Add Podcast Music

 Otherwise, there is no rule that requires your podcast to have music, though it is important to have a short intro and outro.
 You can hire a freelancer to create for you a custom intro and outro for your show.
+Your podcast listeners will love it.

 Creating Podcast Coverart